akohli01/Bakery-POS/README.md

 Prerequisites

+Java SDK (At least version SE 8)
 An Integrated Development Environment (Preferably Intellij IDEA - which was used to develop this software).
-Java SDK (At least version SE 8)

 Testing

-This project includes a runnable jar file that can be used to quickly run the application.
-The location of this jar file is in out/artifacts/Manhattan's Finest Bakery.jar
+This project includes a runnable jar file that can be used to quickly run the current state of the application.
+The location of this jar file is in out/artifacts/Manhattan_s_Finest_Bakery_jar/Manhattan's Finest Bakery.jar

+If you would like to modify the source files, the project structure is as follows...

+The src directory contains all the java packages mentioned below.

+The OrderItems package contains a java file for each edible item offered by this bakery.
+More edible items can be added to this package.
+The OrderMain package contains a java file named OrderStart.java which is responsible for creating the initial GUI.
+The OrderProcessor package contains a java file named OrderCalculator.java which is responsible for calculating the necessary costs for an order.
+The OrderDatabase package is currently empty but will be used hold java files needed to establish connectivity with a database and perform necessary SQL commands.

 Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
-Versioning

-We use SemVer for versioning.
-For the versions available, see the tags on this repository.
-Authors

-    Billie Thompson - Initial work - PurpleBooth

-See also the list of contributors who participated in this project.
+Currently no one.

 License

-This project is licensed under the MIT License - see the LICENSE.md file for details Acknowledgments
+This project is licensed under the MIT License - see the LICENSE.md file for details

-    Hat tip to anyone whose code was used
-    Inspiration
-    etc